seanzero7/TrafficLights/README.md

 # TrafficLights
 Traffic Light Detection and Classification Model

-To run and test the model, use TrafficLightDetect&Classify.ipynb
+To run and test the model, use Detect&Classify.ipynb

 Please ensure you have uploaded a **Kaggle.json API key** to pull the dataset from Kaggle.